o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-type-file-spec.md

       * **name**: The name of the shader input or shader option to connect to.
       * **shaderIndex**: The index of which shader in the [`shaders`](#shaders) list to connect to.
 By default, it connects to every shader that has an option with this name.
   * **propertyGroups**: Other property groups can be nested inside this one.
   * **functors**: List of material functors for custom processing of the properties in this group and sub-groups.
 All property references, shader input names, and shader option names can assume the local scope of this property group.
 For example, if this group is called "baseColor" and has a property "textureMap", then the functor can reference the property as simply "texture", and the system will automatically interpret this as "baseColor.texture".
 Similarly, `shaderInputsPrefix` and `shaderOptionsPrefix` will be applied automatically.
-For example if `shaderInputsPrefix` is "baseColor_" and the shader has a texture input called "baseColor_tex", then the functor can reference the texture input as simply "tex", and the system will automatically turn this into "baseColor_tex".
-For more information about material functors see the [`functors`](#functors) section below.
+For example, if `shaderInputsPrefix` is "baseColor_" and the shader has a texture input called "baseColor_tex", then the functor can reference the texture input as simply "tex", and the system will automatically turn this into "baseColor_tex".
+For more information about material functors, see the following [`functors`](#functors) section.

 #### Example